PrathamGupta06/cbse-results-analyzer/README.md

 A GUI and CLI tool to convert the Class 10th and 12th Result Text File to Excel with proper formatting and analyze the result and display some statistics.

 ## Features
-* Simple and easy to use.
+* ⚡Simple and easy to use.
 Single Click
-* Converts the txt file into properly formatted excel file.
+* ️✅Converts the txt file into properly formatted excel file.
-* Different Spreadsheet page for each Subject
+* 🔢Different Spreadsheet page for each Subject
-* Displays the statistics such as
+* 📺Displays the statistics such as
-  * Top 5 Male and Female Students
+  * 🎓Top 5 Male and Female Students
-  * Number of Distinctions
+  * 💯Children with full marks in individual subjects
-  * Number of Distinctions in all 5 subjects
+  * 📔Number of Distinctions in all 5 subjects
-  * Children with full marks in individual subjects
+  * 📑Number of Distinctions

 ## How to Run